Sumera-Malik/Advanced-Static-Analysis-/README.md

-# Advanced Static Malware Analysis – IDA Pro (CY3002 Project)
+# Advanced Static Malware Analysis – IDA Pro

 This repository contains the complete static analysis of multiple malware samples using **IDA Pro** as part of the course **Vulnerability Assessment & Reverse Engineering (CY 3002)** at FAST NUCES.
 The analysis was performed by **Sumera Malik (I21-1579)**.